Synthesizing across studies

 Being honest about uncertainty

-Apply it to your lab work
+Apply it to this week's lab!

 • Continue working on your literature review